 In addition, Babylon 5’s mix of main arc and standalone episode content exactly fits my preferences.
 I love that there is a clear main story, which is woven into everything, but there is still room for the story to wander, for the audience to get to know the characters, and for some lighter content.
 That is not to say I can’t enjoy a tight storyline, or a show that only does self-contained episodes.
 In fact, when it comes to the X-Files, I’m way more into the monster-of-the week episodes than anything to do with the main story.
 But, nonetheless, Babylon 5’s combo of main arc and randomness or character stuff is perfect for me.

-I think the show’s real brilliance (though there’s so many good things to say about it) lies in the fact that the main story is mixed into everything, especially in the earlier seasons.
+I think the show’s real brilliance (though there’s so many good things to say about it) lies in the fact that the main story is clearly present in every aspect of the story , especially in the earlier seasons.
 This is something you really can’t appreciate on your first watch.
-Therefore, I sometimes worry, when I watch with someone who is new to it, that they won’t be able to understand the true brilliance of the show unless they watch it again, and who’s got time for that?
-That said, I’ve yet to introduce someone to it who ended up not liking it.
+Therefore, when I watch with someone who is new to the show, I sometimes worry that they won’t be able to understand the true brilliance of the show unless they watch it again, and who’s got time for that?
+That said, I’ve yet to introduce someone to Babylon 5 who ended up not liking it.

-It’s interesting watching with new people.
-These days, they’re generally rather older than I was when I first watched it, so it hits differently.
-There are many things I felt differently about when I was much younger.
-For example, ten years since the end of the Minbari war seemed like a really long time.
-Now it seems like no time at all, so it makes a lot more sense that people are still really hung up on it, especially the Minbari, who live longer.
-In addition to the perspective that comes with age, people also just have a lot more TV-watching experience.
-They understand how stories work.
-They’re more likely to pick up on things I wouldn’t have noticed when I was young and new to B5.
+Watching with new people is so interesting.
+When I do it now, decades after the show aired, these people are generally rather older than I was when I first watched it, so it hits differently.
+My views on several things have changed with age For example, “ten years since the end of the Minbari war” seemed like a really long time.
+Now, ten years seems like no time at all.
+It makes a lot more sense that people are still really hung up on that war, especially the Minbari, who live longer.
+In addition to the perspective that comes with age, the people I’m now watching with also just have a lot more TV-watching experience than young people.
+They understand how stories work and they’re far more likely to pick up on things I wouldn’t have noticed when I was young and new to B5.
+So, yes, watching with new people is incredibly exciting and I recommend it to all Babylon 5 fans!

 Anyway, there’s likely going to be a LOT of B5 content on this blog.
 The notes in the second pic are but a small sample.
 I have written a lot on the topic.
 Stay tuned! 🙂